How To Fund Your Medical Studies Abroad

 There are many scholarships for international students from developing countries who want to study in other developing countries.

-Belgium, for example, offers special scholarships for students from Africa, South America and Asia.
+Belgium, for example, offers special scholarships to students from Africa, South America, and Asia.

 They are defined as financial aid for low-income or physical or mental disabilities.

 On Studyportal Scholarships, you can find all available scholarships per country and degree.
-So go ahead and do your research to find the best suitable scholarships for you!
+So go ahead and do your research to find the most suitable scholarships for you!

 5. Student loans